 Located in the center of Sonoma County on the Highway 101 corridor, Cotati (pop.
 7,275) is a modern community with strong historic roots, particularly in agriculture and music.

 Because of a gap in the coastal mountains to the west, coastal fog often reaches Cotati in the summer, creating a milder and somewhat cooler climate than in neighboring communities such as Santa Rosa or Sebastopol.
-Laid out in the 1890s and covering less than two square miles, Cotati is one of only two towns nationwide (the other is Detroit) with a hexagon street pattern instead of the standard grid.
+Designed in the 1890s and covering less than two square miles, Cotati is one of only two towns nationwide (the other is Detroit) with a hexagon street pattern instead of the standard grid.

+The heart of Cotati is La Plaza Park, a California Historic Landmark and a lively place for events like the Cotati Accordion Festival, the largest event of its type in California.
 Accordion lovers worldwide travel to Cotati for a weekend of fun, food, and squeezebox music.
 A statue of renowned accordion player Jim Boggio, a co-founder of the festival who died in 1996, occupies a place of honor in the plaza.
+The park also hosts lots of other family fun, like farmers markets, parades, and festivals, including the Cotati Music Festival, Oktoberfest, and a holiday tree-lighting ceremony.

 Featured Trip Ideas